 - Weight: (Miniature) 4 to 6 lbs.; (Standard) 12 to 35 lbs.

 - Availability: Difficult to find

-- Talents: Jogging, hunting, lure coursing, service dog (therapy, seizure, and hearing dogs), agility, obedience, hunting, sighting, tracking, retrieving, herding, watchdog, guarding, weights
+- Talents: Jogging, hunting, lure coursing, service dog (therapy, seizure, and hearing dogs), agility, obedience, hunting, sighting, tracking, retrieving, herding, watchdog, and weights

 Tails either can be docked or not docked, although it is customary to dock them.
 Dewclaws are usually removed.
 Rat Terriers are prone to allergies, chemical sensitivities, and demodex mange.
 They often have crooked or incorrect bites.
 Dogs born without a coat are AKC disqualified and should be registered as American Hairless Terriers with the UKC.

 Although technically a terrier, the cross breeding with sight hounds (such as the Italian Greyhound) and scent hounds (such as the Beagle) has helped the Rat Terrier develop a more even and affectionate temperament than many other terrier breeds.
 They also tend not to be as yappy as other terrier breeds, although some of them “talk” a lot by mumbling and grumbling.
 But that doesn’t mean they aren’t demanding.
 When feeling ignored or lonely, rat terriers can dig at people with their paws and experience separation anxiety.
 Breeders note that because these dogs are small, cute, and personable, it is also easy to spoil them, which can result in a demanding or clingy dog.

 These energetic little dogs are easy to train and easy to command, as they are both super intelligent and super eager to please.
 Because of this, they excel at a lot of canine activities, including tricks, obedience, agility, hunting, lure coursing, tracking, search and rescue, and even weight-pulling contests and terrier races.